hpssjellis/maker100-leaders-robotics/PAC.md

 What matters more than any of that logistics is what this actually does for students: it prepares leaders for a world that keeps changing, it prepares engineers for hands-on technology before they ever hit the math of university, and it prepares makers to understand the power of the tools shaping the modern world, not just consume them.

 If the pilot works, we'll bring real evidence to the administration, and growing it only costs more hardware, not a new program.
-If it doesn't, we'll have learned that for $2,000.
+If it doesn't, we'll have learned that for $2,000 USD.
 What I'm asking for tonight is approval to run this small pilot and come back with results.

 ---